-What opportunities will studying Art provide?
+What opportunities can studying Art provide?

 This subject covers many disciplines and is particularly suitable for those who wish to pursue degree courses and related careers in fine art as well as design (graphic, 3D, fashion and textile, jewellery), photography, film and animation, architecture, games design, advertising, marketing and illustration.
-Many of our students progress onto Art Foundation courses in preparation for degree courses.
-A lot of our students also pursue architecture and medicine.
+Many of our students progress onto Art Foundation courses in preparation for their chosen degree courses.